GogiPuttar/adityanairswebsite.github.io/_posts/2022-10-03-DancingHexapod.md

 The advantages this specific spline possesses over other widely used curves are:

-1. Unlike **Bezier Curves**, Catmull-Rom splines actually pass through every point, and do not increase in polynomial order as the number of points increases.
+1. Unlike **Bezier Curves**, Catmull-Rom splines actually pass through every point, and additionally do not increase in polynomial order with increasing target points.

 2. Unlike **NURBS**, these splines do not have a complicated iterative formula.